simzero/cfd-xyz-viewer/.github/README.md

 You can install and serve `cfd-xyz` in your computer with `npm`:

 ```
-make all
+VERSION=v1.0.0-rc.5 make all
 ```

-And start the web by entering `http://localhost:3000` in your browser.
+And use the web by entering `http://localhost:3000` in your browser.

 Alternatively, you can use the [Docker image](https://github.com/orgs/simzero-oss/packages/container/package/cfd-xyz) for building and serving the web:

 ```
-make all-docker
+VERSION=v1.0.0-rc.5 make all-docker
 ```

 The web will be accessible at `http://localhost:3001`.